Christmas is fast approaching. Do you want to declutter your home before the holidays?

 Camping gear or sports equipment can make the room look cluttered if they are lying around the garage.
 Pegboard, rack and storage shelves can help to keep them well organized.

-If you’re like me keeping a bunch of gift bags, gift boxes, wrapping papers, tissue papers, Christmas cards, birthday cards or else, right now it’s time to declutter and purge the excess.
+If you’re like me, keeping a bunch of gift bags, gift boxes, wrapping papers, tissue papers, Christmas cards, and birthday cards, it’s time to declutter and purge the excess.